suffolklibraries/lgc/content/collections/events/friends-stowmarket-09-10.md

     content:
       -
         type: text
-        text: 'Friends Around the Table Craft group is a welcoming and relaxed group who meet on a monthly basis to share in a variety of creative activities, a chat and a cuppa! '
+        text: 'Working with terracotta clay and wax resist methods each participant will have the opportunity to create their own design which will be taken away and fired before being return the following month when participants will be able to glaze them'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'No previous experience necessary, everybody welcome.'
+        text: 'Friends Around the Table Craft group is a welcoming and relaxed group who meet on a monthly basis to share in a variety of creative activities, a chat and a cuppa!
+No previous experience necessary, everybody welcome.'
   -
     type: paragraph
     content:
       -
         type: text
-        text: 'Meetings take place every 2nd Wednesday of the month' -
+        text: 'Meetings take place on the 2nd Wednesday of each month.'
-    type: paragraph
   -
     type: heading
     attrs: